The Shawshank Redemption: Post-theatrical

 By 2013, The Shawshank Redemption had aired on 15 basic cable networks, and in that year occupied 151 hours of airtime, rivaling Scarface (1983), and behind only Mrs. Doubtfire (1993).
 It was in the top 15% of movies among adults between the ages of 18 and 49 on the Spike, Up, Sundance TV, and Lifetime channels.
 Despite its mainly male cast, it was the most-watched movie on the female-targeted OWN network.
 In a 2014 Wall Street Journal article, based on the margins studios take from box office returns, home media sales, and television licensing, The Shawshank Redemption had made an estimated $100 million.
 Jeff Baker, then-executive vice president and general manager of Warner Bros.
 Home Entertainment, said that the home video sales had earned about $80 million.
 While finances for licensing the film for television are unknown, in 2014, current and former Warner Bros. executives confirmed that it was one of the highest-valued assets in the studio's $1.5 billion library.
 That same year, Gunton said that by its tenth anniversary in 2004, he was still earning six-figure residual payments, and was still earning a "substantial income" from it, which was considered unusual so many years after its release.

+The Shawshank Redemption was first released on Blu-ray in a digibook format on December 2, 2008, followed by a standard keep-case version on November 16, 2010.
+The film was released on 4K Ultra HD Blu-ray on September 14, 2021.